-Yoni Steaming aka Bajos o Baños Vaginales (vaginal steaming) has been used historically for thousands of years across the globe especially by the indigenous peoples, as a way to cleanse and treat the female reproductive cavity both physically and spiritually by activating and supporting the body’s own healing mechanism via steam.
+Yoni Steaming aka Bajos o Baños Vaginales (vaginal steaming) has been used historically for thousands of years across the globe especially by the indigenous peoples, as a way to cleanse and treat the female reproductive cavity both physically and energetically by activating and supporting the body’s own healing mechanism via steam.
 It’s a universal practice without any one clear place of origin.
 It appears to be a practice that indigenous women from all over the world had developed many years ago for the purposes of postpartum care and treating gynecological concerns.
-Vaginal steaming has been found in; South Korea, Vietnam, China, Indonesia, Cambodia, Japan, Malaysia, Thailand, Turkey, Latvia, Sweden, Italy, Germany, Eritrea, Ghana, Kenya, South Africa, Morocco, Haiti, Jamaica, Trinidad and Tobago, Suriname, Panama, Belize, Guatemala, Nicaragua, Mexico, Navajo Nation, Lakota Nation, Palau, Papua New Guinea, Hawaii.
+Yoni steaming has been found in; South Korea, Vietnam, China, Indonesia, Cambodia, Japan, Malaysia, Thailand, Turkey, Latvia, Sweden, Italy, Germany, Eritrea, Ghana, Kenya, South Africa, Morocco, Haiti, Jamaica, Trinidad and Tobago, Suriname, Panama, Belize, Guatemala, Nicaragua, Mexico, Navajo Nation, Lakota Nation, Palau, Papua New Guinea, Hawaii.

-Today, vaginal steaming is most commonly used by traditional midwives and birth workers for postpartum care right after a woman has given birth.
-However, it’s also used as a hygiene post-period practice to get any left-over blood and residue out of the vaginal cavity once the period has ended and also to help with gynecological problems such as cramps, fertility issues, infections, fibroids, cysts, dryness, etc. From the first period to post-menopause, it is an important holistic tool for self-care, seeing that vaginal steaming helps our bodies to get rid of these issues naturally by supporting our body’s natural healing abilities.
+Today, Yoni steaming is most commonly used by traditional midwives and birth workers for postpartum care right after a woman has given birth.
+However, it’s also used as a hygiene post-period practice to get any left-over blood and residue out of the vaginal cavity once the period has ended and also to help with gynecological problems such as cramps, fertility issues, infections, fibroids, cysts, dryness, etc. From the first period to post-menopause, it is an important holistic tool for self-care seeing that Yoni steaming helps our bodies to get rid of these issues naturally by supporting our body’s natural healing abilities.
 It also has energetic/spiritual benefits for those of you whom believe in the Spirits of the herbs.
 It is a noninvasive all natural herbal hydrotherapy treatment that consists of a powerful yet gentle herb-infused steam that may help with; postpartum care, tightening, PCOS, fibroids, pain, stress relief, endometriosis, PMS/PMDD, menopause, yeast infections, UTI’s, infertility, releasing emotional/energetic blockages, irregular cycles and more.

 As a Labor & Postpartum Doula: